 Civil War history of Galveston is one of the last untold stories from America's bloodiest war, despite the fact that Galveston was a focal point of hostilities throughout the conflict.
 Galveston emerged as one of the Confederacy's only lifelines to the outside world.

-The H. L. Hunley The Secret Hope of the Confederacy On the evening of February 17, 1864, the
+The Secret Hope of the Confederacy

 On the evening of February 17, 1864, the Confederacy H. L. Hunley sank the USS Housatonic and became the first submarine in world history to sink an enemy ship.
 Not until World War I "half a century later” would a submarine again accomplish such a feat.
-But also perishing that moonlit night, vanishing beneath the cold Atlantic waters off Charleston, South Carolina, was the Hunley and her
+But also perishing that moonlit night, vanishing beneath the cold Atlantic waters off Charleston, South Carolina, was the Hunley and her entire crew of eight

 Confederate Blockade Runner 1861-65

 The blockade runners of the Civil War usually began life as regular fast steam-powered merchant ships.
 They were adapted for the high-speed dashes through the Union blockade which closed off all the major Southern ports, and for much of the war they brought much-needed food, clothing and weaponry to the Confederacy

-profile has made it one of the most easily recognised warships of all time.
+The first seagoing ironclad was the USS Monitor, and its profile has made it one of the most easily recognised warships of all time.
 Following her inconclusive battle with the Confederate ironclad Virginia on March 9, 1862, the production of Union monitors was accelerated.
-By the end of the year a powerful squadron of monitor vessels protected the blockading squadrons off the Southern coastline, and were able to challenge Confederate control of her
+By the end of the year a powerful squadron of monitor vessels protected the blockading squadrons off the Southern coastline, and were able to challenge Confederate control of her ports and estuaries

 Confederate Submarines and Torpedo Vessels 1861-65

-information and many excellent illustrations.
+Interesting information and many excellent illustrations.
 It addresses the CSA David class torpedo boats and the Hunley (and its predecessors), as well as Union examples such as the Alligator and the Spuyten Duyvil